 In the first session, I fell asleep a few times.
 As much as I tried to open my eyes, I failed like I fail in my math, physics, and chemistry lessons back in school.
 I tried sooo hard to be awake because I didn’t wanna get caught in a camera who then reported to Jean-Louis that, “This girl dare to sleep during your epic melody” :’)

 Then I tried to analyse it, Debussy doesn’t feel like other classical music composers that I know.
 Well, OBVIOUSLY, because Debussy is Debussy.
 Each has its own characteristic.
 Debussy’s feels like a witty, sarcastic, cheeky kid; jumping around with a combination of happy, romantic, sad melody.
 My ear was confused because I didn’t get used to it.
 As a late 1800’s composer, I can’t compare him with Mozart for example, who was in the late 1700s.

 Second session was better.
 I was wide awake & the music has more power (enough to wake me up) & ended with the famous Clair de Lune.

 So, why did i decided to share this story?
 What’s the takeout out of it?
 Thanks to my mom, she started it.

 The moment made me realize that I know very little about anything but my Doraemon comic books collection.
-Meaning that, my knowledge is not helping me to run as fast as I want it to be.
+Meaning that my knowledge is not helping me to run as fast as I want it to be.

-Every day in life, mom always implicitly suggest that I should know at least a bit about everything.
-As a person who still active in filling crosswords & sudoku, she has a rich knowledge of history, music, art, geography, world issue, mythology, literature; I mean, many things!
+Every day in my life, mom always implicitly suggest that I should know at least a bit about everything.
+As a person who is still active in filling crosswords & sudoku, she has a rich knowledge of history, music, art, geography, world issue, mythology, literature; I mean, many things!